ParkL/wh1le/README.md

   - Available Expression
   - Live Variables
   - Very Busy Expression
+  - Reaching Definition
 - Tests

 TODO:

 - Proper documentation
-- Lexer and Parser OR proper embedding into scala
+- Lexer and Parser OR proper embedding into Scala
 - Tail calls for functions like "flow" / using scala functors where possible.
-- Automatic label counting